Facts about service dogs: what every person needs to know

 Because I’m not able to pay for a caregiver to be there 24/7, working with service dogs has given me around-the-clock confidence that I’m still able to be independent, supported, and safe.

-Service dogs, similar to our own individual pets, provide disabled people with therapeutic emotional support.
+Another facts about service dogs is that, just like other individual pets, they provide disabled people with therapeutic emotional support.

 If I pass out in public, my service dog can be trained to get help, or even to put me back in my wheelchair.
 If I’m too weak to get up, my service dog can fetch a water bottle from the fridge.

 Service dogs are often the catalyst of independent decision making for us disabled folk.

 In the US, service animals – most commonly service dogs – are protected by the American with Disabilities Act (ADA).
 Yet, because very few people know the hard facts about service dogs, they are commonly undervalued, misunderstood, and discriminated against in public spaces.
 And when service dogs are discriminated against, so are their owners.

 When we disregard the necessity and rights of service dogs, we are perpetuating the marginalization of their disabled owners.